NotHappyxd/muse/README.md

 * ⚡ Lightweight(-ish) terminal user interface

 ## Installation
+Binaries are included in the release tab, however for the most up to date version, you need to build from source.

 Clone the project, build it in release mode, and copy the binary into your bin folder.

 ```bash